Every Christmas, many gifts are given and received. You can write Christmas thank you notes to share your gratitude and appreciation.

 #1 I was excited to get a gift card to [store name] from you for Christmas!
 [Store name] is one of my all-time favorite stores.
 I will enjoy spending the gift card on a few treats for myself.
 I am looking forward to seeing you soon.

 #2 Thank you for the gift card to Kohls.
 I love shopping there and will use it for some new clothes for work.
-We will miss seeing you at the Christmas party this year, but understand that you will be working.
+We will miss seeing you at the Christmas party this year but understand that you will be working.

 #3 You know me well!
 Thank you for the Amazon gift card.
 I will enjoy spending and getting a few items I’ve had on my wish list for a while.
-I really enjoy shopping online.
+I enjoy shopping online.

 Thank You for the Christmas Dinner or Party Messages